 - Programs: In cooperation with Human Resources, Campus Security, Student Affairs and other campus partners, TURN offers training in bike commuting, safe cycling and bike maintenance, as well as fun events such as group rides and Bike-to-Work Week activities.

 - Bike Desks: Three cycle desks allow users of McFarlin Library to burn calories and improve concentration by pedaling while they study.
-The desks were provided by the Student Association in cooperation with TURN, Physical Plant, and McFarlin Library.
+The desks were provided by the Student Association in cooperation with TURN, Facilities Management, and McFarlin Library.

 Sign up below to receive email updates about the TU Rider Network and other Sustainability efforts at The University of Tulsa.